-Recep Tayyip Erdogan: Turkey's pugnacious president - BBC News
+Erdogan: Turkey's pugnacious president

 From humble beginnings Recep Tayyip Erdogan has grown into a political giant, reshaping Turkey more than any leader since Mustafa Kemal Ataturk, the revered father of the modern republic.

-It was a veiled reminder of the 15 July coup attempt, when his grip on power was seriously challenged by military officers.
+Beefing up the presidency was accompanied by a massive purge of state institutions, following a July 2016 coup attempt which nearly toppled Mr Erdogan.
+His grip on power was seriously challenged by military officers - and his response was mass arrests and show trials.

-An all-powerful presidency, he argues, is a guarantee that the political instability that used to plague Turkey will not return.
+The crackdown drew a chorus of criticism from Western politicians and human rights groups.

-In 1960 and three more times in later decades the Turkish army intervened in politics, seeing itself as the guarantor of Ataturk's secular republic.
+In 1960 and three more times in later decades the Turkish army intervened in politics, seeing itself as the guarantor of Kemal Ataturk's secular republic.

 Its shadowy nationalist influence behind the scenes came to be known as "the deep state".

-President Erdogan's powerful AK Party (AKP), rooted in conservative Islam, has shown a fierce determination to clip the military's wings.
-AKP stands for Justice and Development Party.
+The AKP has shown a fierce determination to clip the military's wings.

-During his tenure Turkish courts have jailed dozens of officers for alleged coup plots, and the ranks have been purged since the attempt to topple him last year.

 Yet he was back in less than 12 hours, having outmanoeuvred the plotters.